13 Website Personalization Ideas for Higher Education Enrollment Marketing

 To help prospects move along the customer journey, it’s a good idea to ask them to express their preferences.
 For example, are you looking for full-time or part-time, or are you looking for 100% online or on-campus programs?
 This information can help gauge the readiness of a prospect to apply and also provides more information that can help future personalization.

-CRM-Based Website Personalization Tactics for Student Enrollment
+CRM-Based Website Personalization Ideas for Student Enrollment

 Once the CRM is connected to the website personalization engine, and a visitor moves from anonymous to identified, there are plenty of new opportunities to personalize the website to drive a prospect towards a conversion.